 Each of the RACs are composed of 10-15 voting members.

 - Members of the RACs are expected to attend all Council meetings for their SDA, which take place on a quarterly basis.
-Members are also expected to participate in two one-hour virtual on-boarding meetings, one in September and one in October.
+Members are also expected to participate in two one-hour virtual on-boarding meetings, in September.

 - Members are expected to actively participate in the meetings by asking questions and providing feedback and recommendations.